BioComputingUP/MobiDB-lite_docker/README.md

 # How it works
 The Dockerfile automatically creating an Ubuntu 18.04 image with Python 2 and 3 either, both required to run MobiDB Lite with default parameters:

-`python3 mobidb_liste.py -f 0 test/sequences.fasta`
+`python3 mobidb_liste.py -f fasta test/sequences.fasta`

 where `sequences.fasta` is a multi-fasta file containing a few sequences, used to assess if scripts are working or not.